mbrochut/Tuto_update_genomeRef_and_hocomoco_diffTF/README.md

 - Genome assembly used: **mm39** found on ENSEMBL website: [Mus_musculus.GRCm39.dna_sm.toplevel](https://ftp.ensembl.org/pub/release-112/fasta/mus_musculus/dna/Mus_musculus.GRCm39.dna_sm.toplevel.fa.gz).
 For this tutorial, only chromosome 1 will be used, but you can download the full genome on the ENSEMBL website.

-- HOCOMOCOv12 logodds matrix.
-Database of TFs in mouse or human, updated in 2024.
-Used by PWMScan.
+- HOCOMOCOv12 logodds matrix: [hocomocov12_core_matrix_logodds.mat](https://epd.expasy.org/ftp/pwmlib/hocomocov12_core_matrix_logodds.mat).
+Containing 1443 transcription factor (TF) binding models in mouse and human

-- PWMScan: to find TF binding sites on mm39.
+- PWMScan: clone the repo [here](https://gitlab.sib.swiss/EPD/pwmscan)

-This tutorial is only to prepare your data with another genome assembly (here mm39) and new TF databases (HOCOMOCOv12).
-It doesn't cover how to use diffTF or how to generate count files (RNA-Seq) nor peak files (ATAC-Seq).
+This tutorial is only intended to prepare your data with a different genome assembly (here mm39) and new TF databases (HOCOMOCOv12).
+It doesn't cover how to use diffTF or how to generate count files (RNA-Seq) or peak files (ATAC-Seq).

+It consist of two steps:

+1. Scan your transcription factor binding site (TFBS)
+2. Prepare the files for diffTF

-## Scan of TFBS based on HOCOMOCOv12
+## 1. Scan of TFBS based on HOCOMOCOv12

 To use diffTF, you need the localization of each potential binding site of your TFs of interest.
 These are bed files with the genomic coordinates, a score, and the strand position (backward/forward).
 For more information, see the documentation of [diffTF](https://difftf.readthedocs.io/en/latest/chapter2.html#input) on TFBS (transcription factor binding site).
 To create such a file, you will need the motif of each TF, i.e., a matrix of probability for the 4 nucleotides (MEME format) and a scanner: PWMScan